 How do I Appeal?

 CT Statute C.G.S.
-29-28a requires you to send a letter requesting an appeal within 90 days, from the date you were denied or notified your permit was revoked.
+29-28a requires you to send a letter requesting an appeal within 90 days from the date you were denied or notified your permit was revoked.
 In order to secure a spot on our Roster-Ready-To-Go, we request you to send in the 1 page appeal letter and ALL 3 pages of the appellant questionnaire located under the link above.
 If available, please send a copy of the denial or revocation letter.
-Send the letter by US Mail to Board of Firearms Permit Examiners, 20 Trinity Street, 5th floor, Hartford, CT 06106 or email to: email@example.com
+Send the letter by US Mail to Board of Firearms Permit Examiners, 165 Capitol Ave Ste.
+1070, Hartford, CT 06106 or email to: email@example.com

 Letter for those who have waited longer than 8 weeks to have their pistol permit application approved or denied:

 Should you submit an application and have not received a response or a decision from the issuing authority within 8 weeks, you can appeal based upon the delay.
 You should make every attempt to contact the issuing authority prior to a sending an appeal letter.
 C.G.S.
 29-28a (b) https://www.cga.ct.gov/current/pub/chap_529.htm#sec_29-28a

 Furthermore, the law states that "Upon receipt of the results of such national criminal history records check, the commissioner shall send a copy of the results of such national criminal history records check to the local authority, which shall inform the applicant and render a decision on the application within one week of the receipt of such results.
 If such results have not been received within eight weeks after a sufficient application for a permit has been made, the local authority shall inform the applicant of such delay, in writing.
 C.G.S.
 29-29(c) https://www.cga.ct.gov/current/pub/chap_529.htm#sec_29-29

 You will be assigned a tentative hearing date once the Board receives your appeal letter.